MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft.md

 Review the enriched data by selecting **View enriched data** in the chart.
 Enriched data for brands goes to the **BrandAffinityFromMicrosoft** entity.
 Data for interests is in the **InterestAffinityFromMicrosoft** entity.
 You'll also find these entities listed in the **Enrichment** group in **Data** > **Entities**.

-You will see a chart with a history of the number of enriched customers over time as well as a preview of the enriched entity.
-Clicking show more in the top right hand corner of the preview tile will take you to the enriched entity.
+You will see a chart with the number of enriched customer profiles over time and a preview of the enriched entity.
+Select **Show more** in the preview tile to open the enriched entity.

 ## See enrichment data on the customer card